 When interacting with Kubernetes logs, engineers frequently use two solutions: the Kubernetes command line interface (CLI), or the Elastic Stack.

 The Kubernetes CLI (kubectl) is an interactive tool for managing Kubernetes clusters.
+This tool offers a kubectl logs tail feature to view live event data.
 The default logging tool is the command (

 kubectl logs) for retrieving logs from a specific pod or container.
 Running this command with the